University of Nigeria Program records

 Scope and Contents

 The records of the University of Nigeria Program include administrative and faculty records, procedural and funding records, contracts, syllabi and teaching records, as well as accounting records.
-Materials also include documents pertaining to AID, information on personnel, recruitment efforts, correspondence, project shipments, purchasing orders, records on Nigerian visitors to the U.S., Peace Corps, East Lansing/Nsukka correspondence, speeches linked to the program, annual reports/end of tour reports from faculty members associated with each course of study, advisor expenditures, and debriefing documents about the University of Nigeria.
+Materials also include documents pertaining to United States Agency for International Development (AID), information on personnel, recruitment efforts, correspondence, project shipments, purchasing orders, records on Nigerian visitors to the U.S., Peace Corps, East Lansing/Nsukka correspondence, speeches linked to the program, annual reports/end of tour reports from faculty members associated with each course of study, advisor expenditures, and debriefing documents about the University of Nigeria.
 There are also publications, and various materials pertaining to the country of Nigeria, and to higher education in general.
 In addition there are also blueprints for University of Nigeria buildings as well as proposed buildings, map of Nsukka, and campus layout and master plans.
 The photographs in the collection include people involved with the project

 - 1958 - 1970